wwd2019/ODT-main/README.md

 # ODT
-Organismal Digital Twin (ODT) is a digital twin framework designed to model and simulate the regeneration process of planarians (flatworms) at the cellular and molecular levels.
-Planarians are known for their remarkable regenerative abilities, and ODT seeks to provide a computational platform to understand, analyze, and predict these biological processes.
+Organismal Digital Twin (ODT) is a digital twin framework designed to model planarian (flatworm) regeneration at the cellular level and simulate it at the organismal scale.
+Known for their extraordinary regenerative abilities, planarians are the focus of ODT, which aims to provide a computational platform for understanding, systematically analyzing, and accurately predicting these biological processes.

 # Model Description
 The Planarian Foundation Model (PFM) is a pretrained transformer model developed to understand gene expression dynamics in planarian regeneration.
 Due to the limited size and quality of available planarian data, PFM leverages knowledge transfer from the human-trained Geneformer model, which was pretrained on 3.6 million single-cell profiles.